What? This Pacers Star Will Make More Than Double What Dallas Mavericks' Luka Doncic Will Make This Season

-According to Spotrac, Malcolm Brogdon will make $21,700,000 next season from the Indiana Pacers.
+According to Spotrac, Malcolm Brogdon will make $21,700,000 this season from the Indiana Pacers.

 Brogdon is a really good player who averaged 21.2 points, 5.3 rebounds and 5.9 assists per game last season.